 #Frequently Asked Questions

-No. AirPods Pro don’t have a traditional equalizer with sliders or frequency controls.
-They do have Adaptive EQ, which automatically adjusts sound based on ear fit, but you can’t control it manually.
-For manual EQ, you’ll need to use the iOS Music EQ, Headphone Accommodations, or a third-party app like Spotify.
+No traditional equalizer with sliders.
+AirPods Pro have Adaptive EQ that adjusts automatically based on ear fit, but you can’t tweak it.
+For manual control, use the iOS Music EQ, Headphone Accommodations, or Spotify’s in-app EQ.

 Bass Booster in either the iOS Music EQ or Spotify works well for most listeners.
 If you want even more low end, combine Bass Booster with ANC turned on and make sure your ear tips create a tight seal.
 A loose fit is the number one reason bass sounds weak on AirPods Pro.